-Two athletes become first to test positive for Covid-19 in Olympic Village
+South Africa footballers become first athletes to test positive for Covid-19 in Olympic Village

-Tokyo Olympics: Two athletes become first to test positive for Covid-19 in Olympic Village
+Tokyo Olympics: South Africa footballers are first athletes to test positive for Covid-19 in Olympic Village

 A Games official was the first individual based in the Village to test positive on Saturday

-Two athletes have become the first to test positive for Covid-19 in the Olympic Village, the International Olympic Committee has confirmed.
+Two South African footballers have become the first athletes to test positive for Covid-19 in the Olympic Village, the International Olympic Committee has confirmed.

-The pair, who are understood to represent the same country and sport, are among 10 new Games-related cases announced on Sunday.
+Thabiso Monyane and Kamohelo Mahlatsi tested positive, the South African Football Association said, as did the team’s Video Analyst Mario Masha.
+They are among 10 new Games-related cases announced on Sunday.

+“We have three positive cases of COVID-19 in the camp here, two players and an official,” team manager Mxolisi Sibam said in a media release.

 A Games official was the first individual based in the Village to test positive on Saturday, on the same day IOC president Thomas Bach insisted the Games will be “safe and secure”.